App-vNext/Polly/docs/chaos/index.md

 ## Usage

-It is usual to place the monkey strategy innermost in a Resilience Pipeline.
-By placing the monkey strategies innermost, they subvert the usual outbound call at the last minute, substituting their fault or adding extra latency, etc. The existing resilience strategies - further out in the `ResiliencePipeline` - still apply, so you can test how the Polly resilience strategies you have configured handle the chaos/faults injected by Simmy.
+It is usual to place the monkey strategy as the last strategy in the resilience pipeline.
+By placing the monkey strategies as last, they subvert the usual outbound call at the last minute, substituting their fault or adding extra latency, etc. The existing resilience strategies - further out in the `ResiliencePipeline` - still apply, so you can test how the Polly resilience strategies you have configured handle the chaos/faults injected by Simmy.

 ## Common options across strategies